-4. Do you personally possess the depth and breadth of knowledge to perform the act safely and effectively as demonstrated by knowledge acquired in a primary educational program, postprimary program or continuing education program?
+4. Do you personally possess the depth and breadth of knowledge to perform the act safely and effectively as demonstrated by knowledge acquired in a basic educational program, postbasic program or continuing education program?

 5. Do you personally possess current clinical competence to perform the act safely?